genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### Searching for a date or datetime

-When searching for a DATE, the format must be specified as follows:
+To search for a DATE, you must specify the date in the format:

 - DATE_FORMAT = "yyyyMMdd"

-When searching for a DATETIME, the format must be specified as any of the following:
+To search for a datetime, you can specify any of the following formats:

 - DateTime with milliseconds precision: DATETIME_FORMAT = "yyyyMMdd-HH:mm:ss.SSS"
 - DateTime with seconds precision: DATETIME_FORMAT = "yyyyMMdd-HH:mm:ss"